 Forever 21 files for bankruptcy protection

-Retailer Forever 21 became the latets retailer to file for bankruptcy protection.
+Retailer Forever 21 became the latest retailer to file for bankruptcy protection.

 Continue Reading Below